thedebuggedlife/homevault-deployment/README.md

 3. You will be asked to enter the username, email and password for the primary user of the server, who will also be given server administrator privileges.
 4. You will also be asked for the Immich API key.
 Follow these steps to log into Immich and get the API Key.

+Once the bootstrap script completes, your server is ready to be used! 🎉

+#### :warning: Important:

-:warning: When creating an account on Immich during first login, use the same username and email you provided for the primary user. **This is very important for things to work properly afterwards!**
+When creating an account on Immich during first login, use the same username and email you provided for the primary user. **This is very important for things to work properly afterwards!**<

-🎉 Once the bootstrap script completes, your server is ready to be used!

 ## User Management